cgietzen/vigilant-disco/README.md

 # gatsby-sanity-agency

-A fictional agency site based off of real one.
+A fictional agency site.

+Built to experiment with Gatsby, Sanity, CSS-in-JS.

-Experimenting with Gatsby and Sanity.
+Bootstrapped with the Gatsby starter blog and one of the Sanity starters.